History of Washington, D.C.: Civil rights

 The city experienced a brief intensification of racial segregation in 1944 after the appointment of Senator Theodore G. Bilbo, a radical segregationist Southern Democrat from Mississippi, as Chairman of the Senate Committee on the District of Columbia in 1944.
 Bilbo, who sought to transform the district into a "model city," strengthened segregation in the city's workplaces, parks, and National Airport.
 President Harry Truman ended de jure racial discrimination in the Armed Forces and federal workplaces in 1948.
-Parks and recreation facilities in Washington remained segregated until 1954.
+Parks and recreation facilities in Washington remained segregated by practice until 1954.
 Public schools were desegregated soon after.

 When the city's Board of Education began building the John Philip Sousa Junior High, a group of parents from the Anacostia neighborhood petitioned to have the school admit black and white students.
 When it was constructed, the board declared that only whites could enroll.
 The parents sued in a case decided in the landmark Supreme Court ruling Bolling v.
 Sharpe.
 Partly due to the District's unique status under the Constitution, the court decided unanimously that all of D.C.'s public schools had to be integrated.
 In the wake of this and the landmark 1954 Supreme Court case Brown v.
 Board of Education, the Eisenhower administration decided to make D.C. schools the first to integrate, as an example to the rest of the nation.

-In 1957, Washington became the first major city in the nation with a majority African-American population.
+In 1957, Washington, D.C. became the first major city in the nation with a majority African-American population.
 Like many cities, it had received thousands of black people from the South in the Great Migration, starting during World War I and accelerating in the 1940s and 1950s.
 With the buildup of government and defense industries during World War II, many new residents found jobs.
 In the postwar years, whites who were better established economically began to move to newer housing in adjoining states in the suburbanization movement that occurred around most major cities.
 They were aided by the extensive highway construction undertaken by federal and state governments.

-On August 28, 1963, Washington took center stage in the Civil Rights Movement, with the March on Washington for Jobs and Freedom and Dr. Martin Luther King Jr.'s famed "I Have a Dream" speech at the Lincoln Memorial.
+On August 28, 1963, Washington, D.C. took a center role in the Civil rights movement with the March on Washington for Jobs and Freedom and Martin Luther King Jr.'s famed "I Have a Dream" speech at the Lincoln Memorial.
 Following King's assassination on April 4, 1968, in Memphis, Washington was devastated by the riots that broke out in the U Street neighborhood and spread to other black areas, including Columbia Heights.
 The civil unrest drove many whites and middle-class blacks to move out of the city core.
 There had already been a steady movement of some residents to suburban locations searching for newer housing and avoiding school integration.
 In the late 1960s and early 1970s, many businesses left the downtown and inner-city areas, drawn to suburban malls and following residential development.
 Marks of riots scarred some neighborhoods into the late 1990s.